ericu/CellCulTuring/README.md

 * Then how does the computer's paddle know where to go to hit the ball?

   When a paddle hits the ball, it causes the creation of a wave of color that sweeps across to the other paddle.
 That wave is a message telling the paddle where to expect the ball.
 Since the ball's path is deterministic, I compute that from its angle and the board's dimensions, and I made it move across as fast as possible, 1 pixel per cycle.
 I made the ball move at half that speed, to give the message time to get there while the paddle could still do something about it.
-At t
+At the current board size, it makes for a good but not-unbeatable opponent.
+If the board were twice as wide as it is high, the computer would never miss.

 * How does the ball travel at angles other than 45°?

   I use [Bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).